 Career and Economic Outlook for Endocrinology

-The U.S. Bureau of Labor Statistics (BLS) doesn't provide individual job outlook information for endocrinologists; however, it did report that employment of physicians and surgeons in general was expected to increase by 14% between 2014 and 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) doesn't provide individual job outlook information for endocrinologists; however, it does report that employment of physicians and surgeons in general is expected to increase by 7% between 2018 and 2028 (www.bls.gov).
 The Bureau explained that this demand was expected due to population growth and the advancing age of the population, which is predicted to result in an added demand for medical services.
-In May 2015, the BLS reported the median salary for specialist physicians at $411,852.
-The BLS cited the median salary for general practitioners at $241,273 per year.
+According to payscale.com the average salary for an endocrinologist is $197,407 in September 2019.

 To summarize, endocrinology might be a good career choice for someone interested in metabolic disorders and other medical conditions related to human hormones.
 Fulfilling the educational requirements takes a total of about 10 years, and practitioners are further required to be licensed in all states in which they choose to practice.